DAISY Was Created To Say Thank You To Nurses Like These

 As we brainstormed what to do in Pat's memory, the one really positive thing we could hold onto from the experience of his eight-week hospitalization was the skillful and amazingly compassionate care he received from his nurses - even when he was totally sedated.
 When Pat died, we felt compelled to express our profound gratitude to nurses for the work they do for patients and their families every day.
 This is the primary mission of The DAISY Foundation.

-We say thank you to the nursing profession in three ways:
+We say thank you to the nursing profession in four ways:

 - Honoring the super-human work nurses do in direct care of patients and families every day: The DAISY Award